rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 ## Example Description

-This example shows how to implement a custom `Routing Service Adapter plugin`, build it into a shared library and load it with Routing Service.

-In this concrete example, we show how to write a simple adapter in C++11 to receive data from a UDP socket using RTI Routing Service.
+This example shows how to implement a simple Routing Service Adapter plugin in C++11 to receive data from a UDP socket using RTI Routing Service.

 The code in this directory provides the following components: